 Research has suggested that the neural pathways in the brain and nervous system responsible for chronic pain and abnormal pain may be similar to those involved with the sensitization to chemicals that leads to MCS (4).
-Research has also shown that the activity within the brain associated with pain perception is highly modifiable by interventions such as hypnosis and stress reduction.
+Research has also shown that the activity within the brain associated with pain perception is highly modifiable by interventions such as brain retraining, hypnosis and stress reduction.

 Book your free 20-minute consultation now!BOOK NOW

 4. Rainville, P., Bushnell, M. C., & Duncan, G. H. (2001).
 Representation of Acute and Persistent Pain in the Human CNS: Potential Implications for Chemical Intolerance.
 Annals of the New York Academy of Sciences, 933(1), 130–141. doi:10.1111/j.1749-6632.2001.tb05820.x